TheDogeBird/neuralearn/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Dr. Jane Doe for her invaluable insights into neural processes.
 - The open-source community for their continual support and inspiration.
 - [OpenAI](https://openai.com/) for their extensive research in the field of artificial intelligence.
 The above block contains your existing README.md content appended with the codebase